 Nanowalker gets moving

-Posted by jerry on May 17th, 2004 — Posted in Journal, Technology
+Posted by Jerry on May 17th, 2004 — Posted in Journal, Technology

 Even at microscopic levels its about engineering!
 Nanomachines (tiny machines made up of a few molecules) have gone back to renaissance machine elements to come up with simple elements that can move in complex ways – and where it doesn’t necessarily matter if you get the odd atom in the wrong place!